PeterAlabaster/odoo-dbtoolkit-gtk3/README.md

 ## Screenshot
 ![preview-of-toolkit](./screenshot.png)
-## Roadmap
+## Roadmap (in order of priority)
 - Some gtk output tidyup, output is scuffed when we have multiple columns.
-- Output scrollwindow automatic expanding & contracting on content fill/removal.
+Space columns evenly like you'd get in a psql shell.
 - Secure password storage in `~/.dbtoolkit.toml`?
 - Extend field getter to show more useful information
+- Output scrollwindow automatic expanding & contracting on content fill/removal.

 ## References
 - https://docs.huihoo.com/gtkmm/programming-with-gtkmm-3/3.4.1/en